Charity Financial Reporting Standards

 (a) they are unnecessarily dependent on complicated, stylised/jargonised and obsolete double-entry bookkeeping methodology, requiring a significant amount of professional financial training which is beyond the reasonable capabilities of the non-accountant, unpaid volunteers & trustees of small charities;

-(b) they unnecessarily require assets be assigned hypothetical valuations (“funny money”) which have to be included in a charity’s accounts as if they were “real money”.
-That, in turn, requires that any fluctuations in the “funny money” valuations of assets have to be included in a charity’s accounts as if they were “real money” income and expenditure.
+(b) they unnecessarily require assets be assigned hypothetical valuations (financial “magical money” - produced out of nowhere by the "wave of an accruals wand") which have to be included in a charity’s accounts as if they were “real money”.
+That, in turn, requires that any fluctuations in the “magical money” valuations of assets have to be included in a charity’s counts as if they were “real money” income and expenditure.

 (c) as a consequence, accruals reporting is seen as confusing, misleading and irrelevant – ie: untrustworthy – by many who are not trained in financial “bean counting”, particularly the typical non-accountant trustees and other volunteers, beneficiaries and other stakeholders of small charities.

 In contrast: Receipts & Payments (Cash) reporting standards are the “Eeyore” of financial reporting.
 Although ostensibly “simple and likeable”, in practice they are rather inept and error-prone.
 The are the “simple alternative” for those who can’t cope with “proper” accruals reporting.

 (a) the separation of the transfers of funds from the activities to which they relate can (and often does!) create significant distortions in the charity’s financial reports;